earthastronaut/classyjson/README.md

 Classy json is the best friend to invite to the party.
 He knows how to check all the other json that comes in and class them up.

+(Ok I had fun making this but actually you should use [pydantic](https://pydantic-docs.helpmanual.io/))

 # Quick Start

 `pip install classyjson`